thingsboard/thingsboard.github.io/smart-energy.md

             <div class="block">
                 <img src="/images/telemetry-icon.svg">
                 <div>
-                    <a class="title" href="#">Data collection</a>
+                    <a class="title" href="/docs/getting-started-guides/connectivity/">Connectivity</a>
                     <p>Connect devices directly to the platform via the following built-in protocols: HTTP, CoAP, MQTT, LwM2M, and SNMP.
-Connect devices in your local network to the cloud using ThingsBoard Gateway via Modbus, BLE, BACnet, OPC-UA, and other protocols.
-Connect SigFox devices via integrations with the SigFox backend.
-Connect LoRaWAN devices via integrations with standard network servers like TTN, LORIOT, Chirpstack, Actility, etc.
+Connect devices in your local network to the cloud using ThingsBoard Gateway via Modbus, BLE, BACnet, OPC-UA, and other protocols.</p>

-ThingsBoard supports industry-standard encryption algorithms like RSA and ECDSA to ensure the data is secure during transfer via TLS(TCP) and DTLS (UDP).</p>
                 </div>
             </div>
         </div>